belcar-s/nova-pyright/README.md

 * Alerts of unused variables, unused expressions, and references to undefined variables

-* Information about a function's parameters is provided while its arguments are being filled in
+* Provides information about a function's parameters while its arguments are being filled in

 ## Installation